Coarsening dynamics for spiral and disordered waves in active Potts models: Results and Discussion

 At $h>0$, spiral waves emerge at $t\to \infty$, where the boundaries between the $s=k$ and $[k+1]$ domains move ballistically in a rock--paper--scissors manner [see Fig.~\ref{fig:q3}(b)].
 The number density of spirals increases linearly with $h$~\cite{nogu24a}.
 Consequently, $r_{\mathrm{cr1}}$, $n_{\mathrm{cl}}^{1/2}$, and $p_{\mathrm{cn}}$ are saturated to finite values, with saturation occurring earlier at higher $h$.
 However, the temporal evolution of $r_{\mathrm{cr1}}$ and $p_{\mathrm{cn}}$ remains nearly identical to that at $h=0$ until the onset of saturation [see Fig.~\ref{fig:q3}(c) and (e)].
-Hence, the coarsening exponent, obtained by fitting data in the range $2<r_{\mathrm{cr1}}<6$ exhibits little dependence on $h$ [see Fig.~\ref{fig:slope_q3}(a)].
-Since the exponent $1/2$ is the asymptotic value for $t\to \infty$, the exponent values obtained at finite times are slightly smaller.
-Comparable deviations have been reported in previous simulations~\cite{roge88}.
+Hence, the coarsening exponent in the range $r_{\mathrm{cr1}}\lesssim 4$ exhibits little dependence on $h$ [see Fig.~\ref{fig:slope_q3}(a) and (c)].

-In contrast to $r_{\mathrm{cr1}}$ and $p_{\mathrm{cn}}$, $n_{\mathrm{cl}}^{1/2}$ exhibits more rapid growth prior to saturation [see Figs.~\ref{fig:q3}(d) and S2(a)], with the coarsening exponent transiently increasing with $h$ [Fig.~\ref{fig:slope_q3}(b)].
+In contrast to $r_{\mathrm{cr1}}$ and $p_{\mathrm{cn}}$, $n_{\mathrm{cl}}^{1/2}$ exhibits more rapid growth prior to saturation [see Figs.~\ref{fig:q3}(d) and S2(a)], with the coarsening exponent transiently increasing with $h$ [Fig.~\ref{fig:slope_q3}(b) and (d)].
 This behavior arises from the elongated crescent shapes of the domains in spiral waves (compare the snapshots in Figs.~\ref{fig:q3}(a)--(b) at the same time steps).
 During this transient regime, the domain morphology evolves from approximately circular to crescent-shaped.
 It is rather interesting that $r_{\mathrm{cr1}}$ maintains its $t^{1/2}$ development in this time range.
+Note that no system-size effects are detected at $h=0.5$, since the final domains are much smaller than the entire system [compare solid and dashed lines for $h=0.5$ in Fig.~\ref{fig:q3}(c)--(e)].